[Relevant document: Eighth Report of the Housing, Communities and Local Government Committee, Session 2017-19, Planning guidance on fracking, HC 767.]

 The Minister has talked about having faster applications.
 Can he explain how precisely that would be done in a way that allows communities to be fully consulted?
 Furthermore, as I understand it, the Government have done no impact assessment on their proposals.
 Does he intend to do one at any stage?

 I will come to those exact issues, if the esteemed Chair of the Select Committee will give me a moment.

-On the potential changes to permitted development rights, in summer 2018, we consulted on proposals about whether permitted development rights should be expanded to include shale gas exploration development, including the circumstances in which this might be appropriate.
+In summer 2018, we consulted on whether permitted development rights should be expanded to include shale gas exploration development, including the circumstances in which this might be appropriate.
 I would like to make it clear that any potential permitted development right granted for shale gas exploration would not apply to hydraulic-fracturing operations or the production stage of shale gas extraction.

 A right could include things such as limits on the height of any structure, areas where a permitted development right would not apply and noise and operation controls.
 The consultation sought views on this.

 The consultation asked exactly that question of whether there should be a restriction.
 I know my hon.
 Friend suggested—in the last debate and in this one—having density restrictions on well pads in particular areas.
 We will answer that question when we respond to the consultation.

 The permitted development consultation and the NSIP consultation mentioned by my hon.
 Friend and the shadow Minister ran for 14 weeks and closed on 25 October.
 The Government are currently analysing the representations to the consultations and will publish a response in due course.